jakubjanak2004/JSCodeEditor/README.md

 The Explorer is empty by default.
 When files or folders are dragged and dropped into the application, the root folder appears in the Explorer.
 Each folder can be opened by clicking on it to reveal its contents.
-An animation of the collapse sign is shown (rotation 90deg).
+An animation of the collapse sign is shown (rotation 90deg) after clicking on the folder.

 ![▶ Drag and Drop Folder](./assets/dragFolder.gif)